 I created a set of mask forms inspired by the six emotions whose expressions are theorized to be universally understood: Fear, Joy, Surprise, Anger, Sadness, and Disgust.
 Each of my sixty-two collaborators received an unpainted papier-mâché mask based on one of the six.

 Collaborators were then tasked with “completing” this mask, in their own way.
 Art form, identity, style, experiences, history, aesthetic, nationality, and culture(s) were all explicitly invited to inform HOW they did so.

-When they finished, they each shipped me their completed piece, which will be installed around a copy of the initial unfinished mask of the emotion they received.
+When they finished, they each shipped me their completed piece.
+These masks were then installed around other reactions to the initial unfinished mask of the emotion they received.